theonedev/onedev/server-product/system/incompatibilities/incompatibilities.md

+# 8.6.0

+**[Database]** Oracle support is removed as it is hard to test with latest version.
+If you happen to use this database, please back up data and restore to a supported database following [this guide]((https://docs.onedev.io/administration-guide/backup-restore))

 # 8.5.0

 **[Helm Chart]** Helm chart has been completely rewritten to be flexible, and it is not compatible with earlier versions.
 Follow [this guide](https://docs.onedev.io/upgrade-guide#upgrade-from-chart-v--842) to upgrade your chart from version <= 8.4.2